-The academy has no free reserves at the balance sheet date and historically, therefore it relies on in year funding to support the academy's activities.
+The academy has a small reserve of £34,682 at the balance sheet date and it mainly relies on in year funding to support the academy's activities.
 The trustees pay particular attention to budgets, reviewing actual results against budget to ensure that the academy is responding regularly to its funding constraints.
-The 17/18 budget originally predicted a deficit of £80,000.
-The trustees have implemented various savings to the original budget so that the academy is working within a revised balanced budget in 17/18.
-Also, the academy's three year forecast shows better outturns on the implementation of a recovery plan in an effort to accumulate a small reserve.
+The academy's three year forecast shows better outturns on the implementation of a recovery plan in an effort to accumulate a small reserve going forward.
+This is evidenced by the small in year surplus achieved (adjusting for notional pension deficits and depreciation).